Klara in the Sea

 This photo is from my passage with SV Wandoo in Indonesia 2014, when we stopped in the middle of the ocean to swim in 7000 meters deep water.

-Back to our passage: Today the wind was good, a little light, but enough to keep our speeds at around 4 kts under headsail.
-Our course was running exactly downwind, and we sacrificed comfort not hoisting the mainsail in order to stick to it.
-This meant the boat was rolling from side to side with each wave making moving about a challenge.
+Back to our passage: Today, the wind was good, a little light, but enough to keep our speeds at around 4 knots under headsail.
+Our course was running exactly downwind, and we sacrificed comfort, not hoisting the mainsail in order to stick to it.
+This meant the boat was rolling from side to side with each wave, making moving about a challenge.

 Our watch routines consist of three hours on and three off.
-This splits the night into four shifts, whereof we each do two.
-Doing the day, the watches are a bit more flexible as we might share some hours eating, cooking and reading.
+This splits the night into four shifts, of which we each do two.
+During the day, the watches are a bit more flexible as we might share some hours eating, cooking, and reading.

-This night granted a superb view of the milky way.
-You might not know this if you do not live under a clear night sky, but the sky is always full of wishes swooshing across the sky, sometimes even two at the time.
-While on watch I was listening to a podcast about the making of a science fiction plot, and this might have been the cause of my imagination being drawn to the vision that the sky was portraying a cosmic fire battle with the stars in combat.
+This night granted a superb view of the Milky Way.
+You might not know this if you do not live under a clear night sky, but the sky is always full of wishes swooshing across the sky, sometimes even two at a time.
+While on watch, I was listening to a podcast about the making of a science fiction plot, and this might have been the cause of my imagination being drawn to the vision that the sky was portraying a cosmic fire battle with the stars in combat.

-It was also on this night, at different occasions, that we both saw the biggest shooting star we have ever seen.
+It was also on this night, on different occasions, that we both saw the biggest shooting star we have ever seen.
 It rushed across the sky, shot from its catapult, with a tail of fire drawing halfway across the visible Milky Way.
-For a second I held my breath, waiting for the shock wave’s wall of fire and shattered earth, but luckily it missed us.
+For a second, I held my breath, waiting for the shock wave’s wall of fire and shattered earth, but luckily, it missed us.

 The only sound in the night was everything on our shelves going ‘clunk, clunk’ as the boat rolled from side to side.
-Even after stuffing every shelf and drawer with my mother’s home crocheted kitchen cloths; a new clunk would present itself as soon as my head hit the pillow.
-All least, all sober sailors know the vexation one can feel at the persistent sound of an inconsistent clunking.
+Even after stuffing every shelf and drawer with my mother’s home-crocheted kitchen clothes, a new clunk would present itself as soon as my head hit the pillow.
+At least all sober sailors know the vexation one can feel at the persistent sound of an inconsistent clunking.

 Now I come to the end of our first day, I hope I have not bored you with too many humdrum anecdotes from the mundane life on a passage.

-In the last 24 hours we made a 100nm which is a little better than expected in these light winds.
+In the last 24 hours, we made 100nm, which is a little better than expected in these light winds.
 Remember, Black Duck is a heavy boat.
-And sailing with the credo that any more than backwards is an accomplishment, I think we can call the day a great success.
+And sailing with the credo that any more than backward is an accomplishment, I think we can call the day a great success.

 Day 2 – Power shortage caused by bird pooh

 There isn’t much to report from today.
-The wind stayed more or less the same and our course ran in the same direction, only veering off slightly on occasion to have a manageable angle on the wind as to not accidently jibe.
+The wind stayed more or less the same, and our course ran in the same direction, only veering off slightly on occasion to have a manageable angle on the wind so as not to accidentally jibe.

 Onboard Black Duck, sunrise in the Java Sea